-The anticipated contract period is 1 year with options for a further two (2) year at the EGPAF Kenya discretion.
+The anticipated contract period is 1 year with options for a further two (2) years at the EGPAF Kenya discretion.
 The initial anticipated contract period is Oct 1, 2019 through September 30, 2020 with options to extend further for up to 2 years.
 Unless stated otherwise in the statement of the work, the Contractor is responsible for providing equipment and/or supplies required to perform the services.

 All deliverables provided to the Foundation must be furnished for the use of the Foundation without royalty or any additional fees.